Chelsea-Dover/front-end-101/JS_Day_2/notes/object_array.md

 ## Arrays

-You can get and set values at an index in an array just like Python, using `[]` subscripting.
+Array indexes are zero-based: The first element in the array is 0, the second is 1, and so on.

+You can get and set values at an index in an array using `[]` subscripting.
 Arrays also have a length property.

 ```js
 var fruits = ['apple', 'pear'];